nimwunnan/conceptuallabor.com/theory-text/The Theory of Conceptual Labor.md

 The questions we asked while taking the first sandwich break propose a complex model that could explain our situation.
 Note that each type of component can change at least one instance of every type of component --- the definition of conceptual labor.

 #### Model 1

+*Project:* Hike to the secret lake with unreliable directions

 <table style="width:83%;">
 <colgroup>